Lima Memorial Health System Logo

 Treatment usually starts after a biopsy of the tumor is done.

-Before surgery to remove the tumor, chemotherapy is usually given.
+Before surgery to remove the tumor, chemotherapy, [radiation] therapy, or both is usually given.
 This can shrink the tumor and make surgery easier.
 It may also kill any cancer cells that have spread to other parts of the body.

 Surgery is used after chemotherapy to remove any remaining tumor.
 In most cases, surgery can remove the tumor while saving the affected limb.
 This is called limb-sparing surgery.
-In rare cases, more involved surgery (amputation) is necessary.
+In rare cases, more extensive surgery (such as amputation) is necessary.

 Support Groups